 Ken Bluttman has been working as a software developer for nearly two decades.
 Ken specializes in VB.Net/VBA/database/web applications.
-He has written several articles on various computer topics including Office/VBA development, XML, SQL Server, and InfoPath.
-He has a number of books out on Excel and Access.
-Ken lives in New York with his wife, son, dog, hamster, some frogs, and a couple of geckos.
+He has written several articles on various computer topics including Office/VBA development, XML, SQL Server, JavaScript, PHP and creating Google Map applications.
+He has a number of books out on Excel and Access, JavaScript, Photoshop, and even a book on photography.
+Ken lives in Pennsylvania with his wife, son, two cats, a rather large white tree frog, and a couple of geckos.